aleksanderbl29/aleksanderbl29/README.md

 - [My homelab repo](https://github.com/aleksanderbl29/homelab) with configuration for the entire thing
   - Deployment of the entire homelab through [ansible](https://github.com/aleksanderbl29/ansible4homelab)
-- I contribute a bit to the Mac app called [Stats](https://github.com/exelban/stats)
 - I'm also learning R - My progress and the files for my learnings is in [Learning R](https://github.com/aleksanderbl29/learning-r)

 ## 📊 My Stats